Phase Zero: Preparing for Strategic Planning

 • Inventory all existing and relevant strategy data.

-• Identify gaps in data and develop an action plan to fill gaps.
+• Identify gaps in data and develop an action plan to fill them.

 “Opportunity does not waste time with those who are unprepared.”